 - To monitor individual children on a daily basis for particular health, emotional, or educational needs, and to meet those needs or assist the children’s caretakers in meeting those needs.

 Another important element of the OVC Action Program is nutrition.
 Because of the unrelenting poverty in which they live, these children do not have access to a balanced diet and proper nutrition for their growing bodies and brains.
-25:40 is fortunate to be a partner with The Lunchbox Fund, a non-profit organization dedicated to providing a daily meal for extremely poor and at-risk school children in South Africa.
-In 2014, The Lunchbox Fund provided financial assistance to pay for the well-balanced, nutritious lunches and snacks 25:40 provides everyday to our Masonwabe Preschool and 25:40 Aftercare students.
-In 2015, The Lunchbox Fund streamlined its process and now delivers the food to a nearby drop, eliminating the need for the 25:40 staff to grocery shop!
+Since 2014, 25:40 has been fortunate to be a partner with The Lunchbox Fund, a non-profit organization dedicated to providing a daily meal for extremely poor and at-risk school children in South Africa.
+The Lunchbox Fund delivers all the necessary ingredients for our cooks to make well-balanced, nutritious meals for our Masonwabe Preschool and 25:40 Aftercare students.